millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 We can access elements of a NumPy array the same way we access elements in a list, by
-specifying indices or ranges of indices.
+specifying indices.
 Recall that Python lists (and NumPy arrays) begin at
 index ``0``.
 So if an element of a list or array has index ``3``, that really means it’s the 4th element
 in the list or array.